-Carrier Testing for Common Genetic Diseases
+Expanded Carrier Screening for Genetic Conditions

 We recommend that you read this handout carefully.
-This handout provides information to help you decide about having carrier testing for several common genetic diseases.
-If you have any additional questions please talk to your doctor or to a genetic professional.
+This handout provides information to help you decide about having carrier testing for numerous genetic diseases.
+If you have any additional questions, please talk to your doctor or to a genetic professional.

-There are a few common inherited diseases that can occur even without a family history and that can be tested for in the general population.
-Four of these are cystic fibrosis (CF), spinal muscular atrophy (SMA), fragile X syndrome, and hemoglobinopathies.
-A simple blood test on a sample of your blood can help to determine if you are a carrier for one of these diseases.
+There are a many inherited diseases that can occur even without a family history and can now be tested for in the general population.
+Some of the most common ones are cystic fibrosis (CF), spinal muscular atrophy (SMA), fragile X syndrome, and hemoglobinopathies.
+An expanded carrier screen, done by a simple blood test, can screen for over 250 genetic conditions and can help to determine if you are a carrier of one of these diseases.

-If you still have any questions or concerns, we strongly encourage you to contact our office prior to your procedure so that we may clarify any pertinent issues.
+If you still have any questions or concerns, we strongly encourage you to contact our office so that we may clarify any pertinent issues.
 "An educated patient is the best patient"